 Okay friends… we all know I love any and all holidays.
 While I do not live in Mexico or come from a Mexican blood line, its holds a special place in my heart.
 Maybe it was being raised in San Diego, so close to Mexico, or with friends within the Mexican culture, it is part of who I am, and am proud.
 And lets get real… any celebration where there are tacos and pinatas is pretty much my favorite celebration EVAH!!!!

-As Cinco De Mayo is quickly approaching, I thought I’d share one of my favorite quick, simple and inexpensive ways to decorate for your next fiesta with these DIY Papel Picadao – Mexican Cutout Banners!
+As Cinco De Mayo is quickly approaching, I thought I’d share one of my favorite quick, simple and inexpensive ways to decorate for your next Day of the Dead Celebration or fiesta with these DIY Papel Picadao – Mexican Cutout Banners!

 The traditional folk art of the Papel Picado is to cut some amazing designs into paper.
 Today, I’m not getting as intricate with my designs, but definitely can be with the right skills.

 While perusing through the Dollar Tree the other day, I came across this 14 pack of felt sheets. $1 for all that crafting goodness?
 Yep, it came home with me!
 But this ended up perfect for this project.
 There were 3 pink, 3 blue, 3 green and 3 red plus one black and one white.
 (Not totally sure why only one black and one white??)

 What you Need to Make a Mexican Decorations DIY

 I did used some small clothes pins (yep, also at the dollar store) to hang, but you could easily thread the twine through holes in the banners to hang as well if you don’t have clothes pins.